juliusbroomfield/interview-prep/study-guide.md

 - **Description**: Solves problems recursively, if a partial solution doesn't work at any step, backtrack to a previous step and try a different path.
 Used in permutations, combinations, mazes, N-Queens, etc

-   - **Time Complexity**: Time complexity is usually O(b^d), where b is the branching factor (how many options there are), and d is the max depth of recursion.
+   - **Time Complexity**: Time complexity is usually O(b^d), where b is the branching factor (how many options there are), and d is the max depth of recursion (usually the length of the iterable).

    - **Permutations**: